adamgall/create-shutter-subdao/src/proposal-assets/proposal-description.shutter.md

 Currently, ShutterDAO 0x36 utilises two platforms for governance and voting:

-* **Fractal** for on-chain voting.
+* **Decent** (formerly Fractal) for on-chain voting.
 * **Snapshot** for off-chain voting.

-This proposal aims to create a SubDAO that will hold 2.5% of the assets of the main DAO around 162k USDC and 13.25M SHU tokens (amounts subject to discussion) using the Fractal Framework.
+This proposal aims to create a SubDAO that will hold 2.5% of the assets of the main DAO around 162k USDC and 13.25M SHU tokens (amounts subject to discussion) using Decent.
 This structure will enable the main ShutterDAO to have clawback functionality over the SubDAO.

 The SubDAO will integrate Kleros/reality.eth with ShutterDAO 0x36’s Snapshot space.
 With this arrangement, any proposal valued under $50k (amounts subject to discussion) will be passed via a Snapshot vote and executed on-chain by this SubDAO.

-For context, this proposal builds on the previously [passed proposal ](https://snapshot.org/#/shutterdao0x36.eth/proposal/0xeb96472b123874877828999c3113edd254b32d033acb88ce5fc63f28b5c69510) for integrating Kleros/reality.eth in ShutterDAO.
+For context, this proposal builds on the previously [passed proposal](https://snapshot.org/#/shutterdao0x36.eth/proposal/0xeb96472b123874877828999c3113edd254b32d033acb88ce5fc63f28b5c69510) for integrating Kleros/reality.eth in ShutterDAO.
 After consultations with various stakeholders, we have prioritised on-chain execution via Snapshot for the Ethereum mainnet due to recent high gas costs.
 A dedicated Safe with the Kleros/reality.eth module for Keyper Management on the Gnosis Chain will follow shortly.

 ## Process Overview